 Once this tissue is removed, it changes the curvature of the cornea to improve your vision.

 This method differs from LASIK, which involves creating a corneal flap that exposes the cornea so that the surgeon can reshape it with the laser.
-Afterwards, the flap is put back into place to heal.
+Afterward, the flap is put back into place to heal.

-Dr. Krueger identifies a number of benefits of SMILE when compared with LASIK:
+Ophthalmologist William Dupps, MD, PhD, says there are a number of benefits of SMILE when compared with LASIK:

 Most patients are able to resume all normal activities five days after the procedure.